 With just three more episodes left to the final season of Boardwalk Empire, we have to ask ourselves what we have learned from the shows philosophical journey.
 From the flashbacks of Nucky’s past, all I can make out is that he was a boy with good intentions, trying to get out of the poverty that he was born into.
-I can also say that in present day, Nucky is fighting to establish some long term wealth and stay alive, Capone is trying to be a celebrity without the feds pinning him for anything illegal, and Lucky is trying to wipe out everyone to bring about his Italian syndicate.
+I can also say that in the present day, Nucky is fighting to establish some long-term wealth and stay alive, Capone is trying to be a celebrity without the feds pinning him for anything illegal, and Lucky is trying to wipe out everyone to bring about his Italian syndicate.
 Even with all that determined, I can’t make out where this is all going.

 In Sunday’s episode, King of Norway, I came no closer to what it was proposing.
 But, I must admit, there were some interesting developments.

 Nucky has yet another sit down with John Torrio, prior to meeting with Maranzano.
 Nucky needs someone to put Luciano on a leash and he wants to make it clear that he will not bow down to anyone and is ready to put full force if he needs to.
 Here comes the friendly reminder from Johnny Torrio: YOU NEED TO RETIRE.
 He still doesn’t get that Nucky needs to remain in business.
 Torrio offers to join the meeting in his retirement and Nucky is content, as long as Lucky will not be apart of the encounter.